Whitewater Kayak Review: Jackson Kayak Flow

 The Flow combines Jackson’s well-loved Uni-Shock Bulkhead System and the Sure-Lock Backband System with Velcro inserts on its Bees Knees Thigh Hooks for better boat control.
 It’s an interior system that is a dream for paddlers who are obsessive about the fit of their outfitting and want to adjust on the fly.

 The Jackson Flow is a kayak that feels right the moment you jump in it.
 The time I spent paddling the medium Flow on a ledgy class III stretch was easily one of the most fun days of kayaking I’ve had in a spell.
-I expect this boat will join the ranks of classic river runner designs like the Liquidlogic Remix and Dagger Mamba in the years ahead.
+I expect in the years ahead this boat will join the ranks among some of the best whitewater kayak designs of all-time, like the Liquidlogic Remix and Dagger Mamba.

 Where to buy the Flow